BRP Gregorio del Pilar (PS-40): Philippine Navy (2011–present)

 On November 17, 2015, United States President Barack Obama visited and toured the ship on the sidelines of the APEC Summit to highlight the United States' commitment to assist East Asian countries in maritime security, amidst the territorial disputes in the South China Sea.
 After touring the ship, he announced that a third Hamilton-class cutter similar to Gregorio del Pilar (USCGC Boutwell (WHEC-719)) and the research vessel will be turned over to the Philippine Navy.

 Around mid-2016, the Philippine Navy started calling the ship in its new code designation FF-15, together with its sister ship BRP Ramon Alcaraz which was re-designated as FF-16, and the new BRP Andres Bonifacio designated as FF-17.

 On August 29, 2018, she ran aground at Half Moon Shoal in the South China Sea off Palawan.
 She was eventually removed from the shoal on September 3, 2018, and towed to Subic Bay for repairs.

 In September 2022, Gregorio Del Pilar completed a four-year repair and overhaul period.
 It was then announced that the ship will soon deploy to the South China Sea.

 On 7 April 2024, Gregorio del Pilar conducted a joint patrol in the South China Sea with BRP Antonio Luna (FF-151), BRP Valentin Diaz (PS-177), of the US Navy, of the Royal Australian Navy, and JS Akebono of the Japan Maritime Self-Defense Force.
 This marked the first multinational patrol among the nations.

+The ship was re-designated with a new hull number, PS-40, as of March 2026.